Steveplays28/nularc/README.md

 If you've found a problem or want to make a suggestions, feel free to [open an issue](https://github.com/Steveplays28/nexlib/issues/new)!

-Please check if there isn't already an issue open for what you want to report.
+Please check if there isn't already an issue open for your problem/suggestion.

 I will respond as soon as I can.